Climate Speaks: a youth spoken word program about climate change.

 How does it work?

-Climate Speaks will run from March–June 2019.
+Climate Speaks runs from March–June 2019.
 The program has three phases:

-After the public contest, we will provide ongoing educational, performance, and leadership opportunities for Climate Speaks finalists.
+Winners in several categories will be selected by a panel of judges, and we will provide ongoing educational, performance, and leadership opportunities for all Climate Speaks participants.

 Who is eligible?